pw398/pw398.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 # Solving LDA

 We haven't discussed the specifics of the algorithms used to solve LDA, and there are several, such as Gibbs sampling, variational inference, and expectation-maximization (EM).
 The Scikit-Learn model utilizes variational inference.
-Each of these could warrant an article to themselves, and for the sake of brevity, I will avoid going down the rabbit hole in this article.
+Each of these could warrant an article to themselves, and for the sake of brevity, I will avoid going down those rabbit holes in this article.

 There are also many variants of LDA, such as Correlated Topic Models (CTM), Hierarchical Dirichlet Process (HDP), and Dynamic Topic Models (DTM).
-We are also not restricted to using the bag-of-words approach, and may explore alternatives to text vectorization, such as TF-IDF and word embeddings (e.g., Word2Vec).
+And, we are not limited to only the bag-of-words method of vectorization; we could alternatively rely on methods like TF-IDF and continuous word embeddings.